bibleexchange/courses/book-of-romans/001_doctrinal/501_grace-reigns-through-jesus.md

-# Grace Reigns "THROUGH OUR LORD JESUS CHRIST” 	Ch.
+# Grace Reigns "THROUGH OUR LORD JESUS CHRIST&quot; 	Ch.
 5

 ## Introduction

 A person has access into the grace of God and therefore justification by faith in God's provision.

-The very opportunity for faith to receive this provision is possible as a result of God's love and grace demonstrated in Christ’s Atoning death.
+The very opportunity for faith to receive this provision is possible as a result of God's love and grace demonstrated in Christ&apos;s Atoning death.

 We were shut out by the law in its judgment on sin, but access to and good a standing in the grace of God, is gained by faith in Jesus Christ.

-Paul is emphasizing in this Chapter the role of our Lord Jesus Christ in the Believer’s justification and them having favor with God or “grace.”
+Paul is emphasizing in this Chapter the role of our Lord Jesus Christ in the Believer&apos;s justification and them having favor with God or &quot;grace.&quot;

 So who get's the credit for salvation?
 Jesus!